voberle/adventofcode/2019/day21/README.md

 Converting that expression to springscript was hard as well, since my logical expression used parenthesis (or AND operator precedence over OR), but springscript doesn't have this.

 I wrote a test that checks all possible combinations of registers for both the springscript and the logical expression version, and that was very helpful in checking I that my springscript code did what it was supposed to.

+## Update

+On Reddit AoC there are lots of cool solutions to this one, including multiple smart ways of brute-forcing it, very impressive.

+Seems the shortest springscript that works is following, and it even doesn't use the T register:

+    NOT(H, J),
+    OR (C, J),
+    AND(B, J),
+    AND(A, J),
+    NOT(J, J),
+    AND(D, J),